joshbruce/external-project-proposals/php-concepts/interact-with-instance-as-php.md

 (After the RFC process and clearly defining what's being done.)

+**Perceived roadblocks**

+I have tried multiple times to regisster to the wiki per [the form](https://wiki.php.net/start?do=register).
+The error message received is not detailed enough and I'm not sure who to contact - the error message reads:

+> That wasn't the answer we were expecting

+I've tried multiple usernames in case that was the problem.
+I've an @gmail.com address and multiple self hosted email addresses.

+Any assistance would be greatly appreciated.

 **Known questions and concerns still outstanding:**

-- The drawbacks and potential complexity (or adding bugs) in implementing the cast capability.
+- ~The drawbacks and potential complexity (or adding bugs) in implementing the cast capability.~
 - Whether to use magic method only, interface only, or both (as of now, we are going with both to increase the potential for future consistency based on what is in PHP 8, and RFCs under review).
 - What to name the interface as it does not fit the *-able pattern well.
 - Rumors of magic methods going away - not from folks in the deep end of PHP development near as I can tell.